NeeRaj556/Laravel-StarterKit-RestApi/README.md

 -   Identify and fix bugs, then push changes to the `bug` branch for review.
 -   Collaboration is encouraged!
 Your contributions are a big help in improving the project.
+-   For new features, create branches with descriptive names, such as `feature-event-name`.
+-   For fixes, use branch names like `fix-issue-description`.

+We welcome collaboration and are excited to work with you to expand this project further!

 ### **Future Features**

 -   Role and permission-based access control is in progress and will be updated soon.
+-   Improved relational data management, including:
+    -   Nested CRUD operations for related models.
+    -   Automated handling of pivot tables for many-to-many relationships.
+    -   Default eager loading for optimized relational queries.

 ---